Lifetime

 Wondering what the vet is likely to set you back?
 Check out our guide to vet fee costs, which should hopefully help you work out how much insurance cover you might need.

-If you need to stick to a budget, here are some other ways to potentially pay less for your pet insurance:
+If you need to stick to a budget, here’s how to potentially pay less for your pet insurance:

 “Knowledge is power.
 Do your homework on your pet’s breed, such as whether they’re at risk due to inherited conditions.
 This can help you work out what level of insurance cover you might need.